Find a spider by...

 male: 23 mm

-Highly toxic; male venom is lethal to humans; female venom is less potent but more voluminous
+Highly toxic; male venom is lethal to humans; female has more but less potent venom

 Note: This Toowoomba spider was first described by Professor V.V.
 Hickman in 1964 and named Atrax infensus but Rainbow and Pulleine in 1918 had already reported another funnel-web species from the same collecting region which they named Atrax valida.
 In 1976 B.Y.
 Main suggested these were actually the same species because they are identical in general appearance and this possibility remains open.
 If it is correct then Hadronyche valida will be the more accurate name for this spider.